phops2010/SimpleNeuralNetwork/README.md

 The way to create a neural network using this module is:

-1. Set up the `InputSource` objects and a single Bias ojbec
+1. Set up the `InputSource` objects and a single Bias object.
 2. Create your hidden layer with an array of `Neuron` objects.
 3. For each neuron of the hidden layer, use the `add_child` function to add as the inputs and bias object as children with inital weights